How We Rank Our Customers Websites & Grow Visitor Numbers

 Google needs to know what your website is about.
 Google ranks pages individually and the more you have on a subject the more informative (authoritative) you are.

 It determines this by looking at your pages and reading what they say.
-The quality and quantity matters a great deal so you can't get away with a 5 page website and expect to rank No.1 for anything in 2018.
+The quality and quantity matters a great deal so you can’t get away with a 5 page website and expect to rank No.1 for anything.

 “Your website is not getting traffic and high rankings on Google because you are missing one or more of the 3 key rankings factors”